From left to right: Jay Laga’aia, Brittanie Shipway, Sarah Murr (back) & Maxwell Simon

 I photographed production shots for “Murder For Two” running now at the Hayes Theatre in Potts Point.
 This is a truly fast, furious and entirely silly crime farce with a touch of Xmas, being performed until 22 December, 2023.

-Officer Marcus Moscowicz is a small-town policeman with dreams of making it to detective.
-One fateful Christmas Eve, shots ring out at the surprise Christmas-birthday party of Great American Novelist Arthur Whitney (‘cause he was born on Christmas), and the writer is killed…fatally.
-With the local detective caught up doing last-minute gift shopping, Marcus jumps at the chance to prove his sleuthing skills—with the help of his silent partner, Lou.
-Did Dahlia Whitney, Arthur’s scene-stealing wife, poison the eggnog?
+The story of “Murder for Two” is marked by playful intrigue.
+Officer Marcus Moscowicz is a small-town policeman who dreams of being promoted to detective.
+One fateful Christmas Eve, shots ring out at the surprise Christmas-birthday party of the Great American Novelist Arthur Whitney, and the writer is “fatally killed”.
+With the local detective caught up doing last-minute gift shopping, Marcus jumps at the chance to prove his sleuthing skills, with the help of his silent partner, Lou.
+Did Dahlia Whitney, Arthurโs scene-stealing wife, poison the eggnog?
 Or was it the celebrated star of The Nutcracker, Barette Lewis?
 Whodunit??
-You’ll have to come along and find out!
+Youโll have to come along to find out!

 Starring Maverick Newman, Kala Gare and Sam Marques